Pliocene: Reptiles and amphibians

 Alligators and crocodiles died out in Europe as the climate cooled.
 Venomous snake genera continued to increase as more rodents and birds evolved.
 Rattlesnakes first appeared in the Pliocene.
 The modern species Alligator mississippiensis, having evolved in the Miocene, continued into the Pliocene, except with a more northern range; specimens have been found in very late Miocene deposits of Tennessee.
 Giant tortoises still thrived in North America, with genera like Hesperotestudo.
 Madtsoid snakes were still present in Australia.
 The amphibian order Allocaudata became extinct.

+Bivalves

+In the Western Atlantic, assemblages of bivalves exhibited remarkable stasis with regards to their basal metabolic rates throughout the various climatic changes of the Pliocene.

+Corals

+The Pliocene was a high water mark for species diversity among Caribbean corals.
+From 5 to 2 Ma, coral species origination rates were relatively high in the Caribbean, although a noticeable extinction event and drop in diversity occurred at the end of this interval.

 Oceans

 Oceans continued to be relatively warm during the Pliocene, though they continued cooling.
 The Arctic ice cap formed, drying the climate and increasing cool shallow currents in the North Atlantic.
 Deep cold currents flowed from the Antarctic.

 The formation of the Isthmus of Panama about 3.5 million years ago cut off the final remnant of what was once essentially a circum-equatorial current that had existed since the Cretaceous and the early Cenozoic.
 This may have contributed to further cooling of the oceans worldwide.

-The Pliocene seas were alive with sea cows, seals, sea lions and sharks.
+The Pliocene seas were alive with sea cows, seals, sea lions, sharks and whales.